evidentlyai/evidently/docs/book/customization/options-for-statistical-tests.md

 If you have a preset, test or metric that checks for drift in **multiple columns** at the same time, you can set a custom drift method for all columns, all numerical/categorical columns, or for each column individually.

-Here is how you set the drift detection method for all numerical columns:
+Here is how you set the drift detection method for all categorical columns:

 ```python
 DataDriftPreset(cat_stattest=ks, cat_statest_threshold=0.05)